Azure/azure-sdk-for-cpp/doc/SnippetGeneration.md

 ```
 ~~~

-The problem with this of course is that if the ignature of the `CreateFromConnectionString` function changes, the snippet will no longer be accurate.
+The problem with this of course is that if the signature of the `CreateFromConnectionString` function changes, the snippet will no longer be accurate.
 To solve this problem, we use the snippet source to generate the snippet.

 ## Creating Snippets for the Azure SDK for C++

 There are two steps to generating snippets for the Azure SDK for C++.
-The first is
+The first is annotating the source code, the second is running the snippet generation tool to update the snippets in the documentation.

 ### Snippet Source